Delocalization of topological surface states by diagonal disorder in nodal loop semimetals: Model and Methods

 Because the diagonal disorder breaks chiral symmetry, a winding number cannot be defined.
 However, the surface states can be detected by studying the DOSS, $\Delta\rho(E)$, defined as $\Delta\rho(E)\equiv\rho_{{\rm open}}(E)-\rho_{{\rm bulk}}(E)$.
 Here, $\rho_{{\rm bulk}}$ denotes the DOS calculated for periodic boundary conditions (PBC), and $\rho_{{\rm open}}$ denotes the DOS calculated using open boundary conditions (OPB) along the $z$ direction (perpendicular to the nodal loop plane).
+If one would only consider an open system, identifying surface states would require knowing the local DOS of the eigenstates to see which are localized at the surface.
+This is why we instead compare an open with a closed system and compute the DOSS: any change in the DOS must be a surface effect.
 To compute the DOS we use the kernel polynomial method (KPM) with an expansion in Chebyshev polynomials to order $N_{m}$ \cite{Joao,Joao2020}, reaching system sizes containing up to $L=100$ unit cells in each direction.

 Exact diagonalization (ED) using the Lanczos method allows us to study the localization properties of the topological surface states.
 The surface states' localizaton along the $z$ direction is revealed by an inverse participation ratio defined for the $z$ direction in sublattice $\alpha$ as